Payroll

 2. Playroll prepares a compliant contract

-Playroll drafts a written employment agreement in English that confirms at-will employment status, includes FLSA classification and overtime eligibility, specifies pay frequency and benefits, and incorporates mandatory equal employment opportunity and anti-harassment clauses required by federal law.
+Playroll drafts a written employment agreement in English confirming at-will status, FLSA classification, pay frequency, benefits, and mandatory equal employment opportunity and anti-harassment clauses.
 The contract is executed electronically and returned to you within two to three business days.

 3. Employee onboarded and payroll goes live

-Playroll completes Form I-9 employment eligibility verification, submits new hire reporting to state agencies, enrolls the employee in workers' compensation insurance and benefit plans, and configures payroll with federal and state income tax withholding based on Form W-4.
-The entire onboarding process takes 10 to 15 business days from contract signature to first payroll cycle, with notifications sent to the Internal Revenue Service, state revenue departments, and unemployment insurance agencies as required.
+Playroll completes Form I-9, submits new hire reporting to state agencies, enrolls the employee in workers' compensation and benefit plans, and configures payroll with federal and state income tax withholding based on Form W-4.
+The full onboarding process takes 10 to 15 business days from contract signature to first payroll cycle.

 4. Playroll manages ongoing compliance and scales with you

-Playroll runs monthly or semi-monthly payroll depending on state law, files quarterly IRS Form 941 and state unemployment insurance returns, administers statutory leave under the Family and Medical Leave Act and state-mandated paid sick leave programs, and monitors changes to federal and state employment law.
-As your US team grows, Playroll can support your transition to a local entity through its global entity setup service, handling incorporation, tax registrations, and compliant payroll without requiring you to change providers or rebuild your HR infrastructure.
+Playroll runs payroll on the state-mandated frequency, files quarterly IRS Form 941 and state unemployment insurance returns, administers FMLA and state-mandated paid sick leave, and monitors changes to federal and state employment law.
+As your US team grows, Playroll can support your transition to a local entity through its Global Entity Setup service, handling incorporation, tax registrations, and compliant payroll without requiring you to change providers.

 Disclaimer